Shattered Vows: Getting Beyond Betrayal

 Q: What do people seek in an affair partner?

-Dr. G: Either we choose somebody very different from our partner, or we choose somebody like our partner used to be, a younger version.
-A woman married to a really sweet guy who helps with the dishes, who’s very nurturing and very secure, may at some point see him as boring and get interested in the high-achieving, high-energy man who may even be a bit chauvinistic.
+Dr Glass: Either we choose somebody very different from our partner, or we choose somebody like our partner used to be, a younger version.
+A woman married to a really sweet guy who helps with the dishes, who’s very nurturing and very secure, may at some point see him as boring.
+She gets interested in the high-achieving, high-energy man who may even be a bit chauvinistic.
 But if she’s married to the man with the power and the status, then she’s interested in the guy who’s sensitive and touchy-feely, who may not be as ambitious.

 Q: Is this just the nature of attraction?